 Credit Dispute Letter — Investigation Period Passed

-Part of repairing your credit is disputing incorrect or questionable information found on your credit reports.
+Part of repairing your credit is disputing inaccurate information found on your credit reports.
 If you have written a credit dispute letter to a credit bureau disputing the accuracy of an account, they have 30 days to investigate the account.
 If they cannot verify the information within 30 days, they must either delete the information or advise you that it is still under investigation.
 Failure to do either results in them having to remove the information in its entirety.